regharris/Local-motion-hackathon/README.md

 Run the App<br>
 `npm start`

-Create your own .env in the root directory
+Create your own `.env` in the root directory
-`.env`

 ### Contributers